 We developed our Spring Wonder Menu over 8 weeks and launched it on March 10th.
 I started with two things playing in my mind - 1. the sound, naming and cadence of that scene from Wings of Desire (Der Himmel Uber Berlin), and 2. the desire to re-assert significance through naming world heritage sites, working against the horror at the suggestion that our nation could bomb such sites in Iran and other places.
 Like the existential unconcealing in the thoughts of the dying man, we wanted, with an awareness of our current reality, to highlight the places that exude heritage, sounds, flavors, world events that hold significance for us all, beyond any borders within which they lie.

 When our shops are open for gathering, we see how these names and objects serve as indicators and touchpoints for wonder and an invitation to acknowledge, allow someone to feel seen, and beyond that to activate the humanity of touching upon the traces of something or someone new.
-We created a year's worth of drink ideas and narrowed them to 6 drinks for this spring:
+We created a year's worth of drink ideas and narrowed them to 6 drinks for this season:

 - The Shapes on the Map of the Ancient and Modern Cities of Balkh

 - Pillars of Hercules or The Strait of Jabal Tariq

 - The Dark Sky of Teotihuacan